 MFC module design & Inoculation

-36 MFCs were fitted into a plastic container of dimensions 70 (length) x 30 (width) x 16cm (depth).
+Thirty six MFCs were fitted into a plastic container of dimensions 70 (length) x 30 (width) x 16cm (depth).
 The anodes and cathodes were connected in a parallel electrical configuration using aluminium bus bars and stainless steel wire, nuts and washers.
 The container was inoculated with a mixture of activated sewage sludge (Cam Valley, Saltford, UK) and fresh urine and operated in batch mode for the preliminary test.
 The total liquid capacity was 25 litres.
 Urine was collected from healthy individuals with no known previous medical conditions, and pooled together before using as a feedstock.
-The pH would be an average 6.4.
+The pH would be on average 6.4.
+No pH control was applied to the MFC stacks in both urinals.

 Pee Power Oxfam urinal- UWE campus